JuroOravec/apify-actor-skcris/.actor/README.md

 - **Privacy-compliant (GDPR)**

   - By default, personal data is redacted to avoid privacy issues.
 You can opt-in to include un-censored data.

+- **Pass scraped dataset to other actors**

+  - Automatically trigger another actor when this one is done to process the scraped dataset.
+  - Metamorphing means that the dataset and key-value store is passed to another actor.
+  - Actor metamorph can be configure via actor input.
+No need to define custom actors just for that.

 - **Error monitoring**